 Late April–early May beats Met Gala.
 First two weeks of September beat UNGA.
 Anything Sep–Dec needs 60–90 days of lead time.

-File closes at VERY HIGH.
+File closes at HIGH.
 Book direct six to eight weeks out for September through December peaks and gallery season.
 Skip the Chelsea Studios; they feel smaller than the shell suggests.